Safe Routes to School E-News

 Finally, we congratulate Charlotte Mayor Anthony Foxx for his nomination as the next Secretary of Transportation.
 We are hopeful his perspective as mayor and on what communities need to be vibrant and economically competitive will be helpful during implementation of MAP-21 and the next transportation bill.
 The Senate still has to approve the nomination before Foxx will take office, which could take a few months yet, and until then Secretary LaHood remains at the head of the agency.

-A new report by travel behavior analyst Nancy McGuckin and the Safe Routes to School National Partnership reveals some impressive trends in how students are traveling to school around the state of California.
+A new report by travel behavior analyst Nancy McGuckin and the Safe Routes Partnership reveals some impressive trends in how students are traveling to school around the state of California.
 Theaccompanying policy brief also shows that safety for children traveling on California's streets has steadily improved since 2001.
 Safe Routes to School is clearly getting kids moving and keeping them safe in California.
 Thanks to Active Living Research for generously supporting the research which funded the report!

 + Read Travel to School in California: Key Findings from the National Household Travel Survey

 The Safe Routes to School National Conference will be held in Sacramento, CA from August 13-15, 2013 and is the premier Safe Routes to School event for everyone seeking to improve walking and bicycling for school aged children.
 Organizers are creating an action-packed program offering 60 sessions including plenaries, breakouts, implementation workshops, and mind mixers, as well as seven tours of local model projects.
 Registration will launch on May 8th with “early bird” registration fees available through June 28th.
 The conference registration deadline is July 23rd.
 Register atwww.saferoutesconference.org.